 Bottom image source: “The Fabulous Creature Buraq” (1660-80 India) Metropolitan Museum of Art, NY

 This series seeks to map shifting levels of language dominance in Moroccan history in order to investigate contemporary developments in government policy.
-The previous post presents a Brief Linguistic History of Morocco.
-Colonial Language Policy French Morocco’s first resident-general, Hubert Lyautey, relied on ethnological research to guide Protectorate policy.
-Georges Hardy, head of the educational…
+The previous post focused on Colonial Language Policy.
+Nationalist Language Policy of Arabization The Moroccan constitution of 1956 names Arabic as the sole official language, and by the end of the 1950s, a…